Written By Liz Eggleston

 Secondly, all of the high-level languages are built off of low-level languages.
 You’ll need low-level programming to sustain and keep developing those high-level languages.

-Olivier: While there is a big push to be able to use high level language to be able to write low level things like drivers for graphics cards, low level languages are still needed for performance.
+Olivier: While there is a big push to be able to use high-levelless efficient code, which is more computationally intensive language to be able to write low-level things like drivers for graphics cards, low level languages are still needed for performance.
 For example, everything relating to encoding or decoding and encryption will probably use low level programming, with C and probably some assembly to use extended instruction (like AVX, SSE, etc).
 Basically, everything that needs high-performance and fine tuning will require a bit of low level programming.

 Olivier: Any job related to embedded software development, and building code that needs to run fast.
 If you understand low level programming, you will probably understand anything that goes above.
 When I’m recruiting and the applicant gets stuck on a React problem, I want to see that the developer is able to read code and understand what the library is doing.